Comparison of some geometric frameworks for dissipative evolution in multiscale non-equilibrium thermodynamics: Classical irreversible thermodynamics

 \section{Classical irreversible thermodynamics}

-State variables in the context of Classical Irreversible Thermodynamics \cite{dgm} are chosen to be $\xx = (\qq,e)$, where $e$ is the volumetric total energy density and $\qq$ represents the remaining variables (for instance mass density or momentum density).
+State variables in the context of Classical Irreversible Thermodynamics \cite{dgm} are chosen to be $\xx = (\yy,e)$, where $e$ is the volumetric total energy density and $\yy$ represents the remaining densities that play the role of state variables (for instance mass density, momentum density, or some internal variable densities).
 The time evolution of the volumetric energy density $e$ is governed by

-where $\JJ_e$ is the energy flux (or heat flux).
+where $\JJ_e=e\vv + \JJ_q$ is the total energy flux, $\vv$ is the barycentric velocity and $\JJ_q$ is the heat flux (see \cite{dgm} for other definitions of heat flux).
 This evolution equation expresses the conservation of the total energy.
-The evolution of the remaining state variables $\qq$ is given by a force-flux constitutive relation based on the entropy production formula,